adikho502/AI-Powered-Embedded-Tracking-System/README.md

 The servos are driven by microsecond pulse widths.
 The width sets the position.
 It maps to an angle but it's not a clean microseconds-equals-degrees conversion, and every servo's range is a little different, so I couldn't just use the standard values.

-Normally you'd use the Arduino Servo library, but it doesn't compile for this board's STM32 target.
-So I generate the pulses manually: set the pin HIGH, wait N microseconds, set it LOW.
-That meant finding the limits myself by sweeping the pulse width and watching where each servo physically stopped.
+Normally you'd use the Arduino Servo library, but it doesn't compile for this board.

 | Servo | Min | Center | Max |
 |---|---|---|---|